xx-Jasp3r-xx/ObsidianNotebook/THM/Empire Room.md

 db_nmap -A --script vuln -vv -oA Empire 10.10.159.89
 ```

-now that we have data inside our database we can check the open ports and services on the host. as well as vulnerabilities.
-445 is open
+now that we have data inside our database we can check the open ports and services on the host. as well as vulnerabilities
 ```bash
 services
 hosts